usnistgov/800-63-3/sp800-63b/sec7_session.md

 URLs or POST content SHALL contain a session identifier that SHALL be verified by the RP to ensure that actions taken outside the session do not affect the protected session.

 There are several different mechanisms for managing a session over time.
 The following sections give three examples, along with additional requirements and considerations particular to each example technology.
+Additional non-normative guidance is available in the OWASP *Session Management Cheat Sheet* [[OWASP-session]](#OWASP-session).

 #### 7.1.1.
 Browser Cookies